 The annual salary in India may range from Rs.
 1.51 lakh to Rs.
 20.43 lakh.
 Popular companies include HDFC Bank, Tata Consultancy Services, Kotak Mahindra Bank, Vodafone, and Amazon, according to Payscale.

-Top b-schools for MBA in Marketing: Among the top schools/universities in the world for MBA in Marketing, according to a listing in the QS Top MBA website, are Northwestern University, Harvard Business School (HBS), Wharton School, Stanford University, Columbia Business School, Anderson School of Management (all in the US), INSEAD (Singapore), IE Business School (Spain), London Business School, Cambridge University (UK), and the IIMs in Ahmedabad and Bangalore.
+Top b-schools for MBA in Marketing: Among the top schools/universities in the world for MBA in Marketing, according to a listing in the QS Top MBA website, are Northwestern University, Harvard Business School (HBS), Wharton School, Stanford University, Columbia Business School, Anderson School of Management (all in the US), INSEAD (France, Singapore), IE Business School (Spain), London Business School, Cambridge University (UK), and the IIMs in Ahmedabad and Bangalore.

 Read more on the best MBA programs in Marketing.